Convergence of percolation on uniform quadrangulations with boundary to SLE$_{6}$ on $\sqrt{8/3}$-Liouville quantum gravity: Preliminaries

 It was recently proven by Miller and Sheffield that in the special case when $\gamma =\sqrt{8/3}$, a $\sqrt{8/3}$-LQG surface admits a natural metric $\frk d_h$~\cite{lqg-tbm1,lqg-tbm2,lqg-tbm3}, building on \cite{qle}.
 This metric is also invariant under coordinate changes of the form~\eqref{eqn-lqg-coord}.
 Hence one can view a $\sqrt{8/3}$-LQG surface as a metric measure space.
 In the case of $\sqrt{8/3}$-LQG surfaces with boundary (such as quantum disks and quantum wedges), one also obtains a natural boundary path, modulo a choice of starting point, by traversing one unit of $\sqrt{8/3}$-LQG length in one unit of time.

-In particular, it is shown in~\cite[Corollary~1.5]{lqg-tbm2} (using, e.g.,~\cite[Theorem 3]{legall-disk-snake} or~\cite{jacob-miermont-disk}) that the quantum disk is equivalent as a metric measure space to the Brownian disk, equipped with its natural metric and area measure.
-In fact,~\cite{jacob-miermont-disk} shows that quantum disk and Brownian disk also agree as curve-decorated metric measure spaces when equipped also with their boundary paths parametrized according to the natural boundary length measure.
+In particular, it follows from~\cite[Corollary~1.5]{lqg-tbm2} (combined with~\cite[Theorem 3]{legall-disk-snake}) that the quantum disk is equivalent as a metric measure space to the Brownian disk, equipped with its natural metric and area measure.
+In fact,~\cite{legall-disk-bdy} shows that quantum disk and Brownian disk also agree as curve-decorated metric measure spaces when equipped also with their boundary paths parameterized according to the natural boundary length measure.
 This holds if we condition on area, boundary length, or both.
 In particular, the quantum disk with boundary length $\frk l > 0$ is equivalent to the free Boltzmann Brownian disk with boundary length $\frk l$.
 Using this and a local comparison argument, it is shown in~\cite[Proposition~1.10]{gwynne-miller-uihpq} that the $\sqrt{8/3}$-quantum wedge is equivalent as a curve-decorated metric measure space to the Brownian half-plane.

 It is shown in~\cite{lqg-tbm3} that the metric measure space structure a.s.\ determines the embedding of the quantum surface into a subset of $\BB C$.
 In particular, there is a canonical embedding of the Brownian disk (resp.\ the Brownian half-plane) into $\BB D$ (resp.\ $\BB H$).